wbolster/plyvel/doc/api.rst

       Create a new :py:class:`Iterator` instance for this database.

-      All arguments are optional, and not all arguments can be used together.
+      All arguments are optional, and not all arguments can be used together, because some combinations make no sense.
+In particular:

-      For example, the `start` and `prefix` arguments are mutually exclusive.
+      * `start` and `stop` cannot be used if a `prefix` is specified.
+      * `include_start` and `include_stop` are only used if `start` and `stop` are specified.

-      Note that, due to the whay the `prefix` support is implemented, this feature only works reliably when the default DB comparator is used.
+      Note: due to the whay the `prefix` support is implemented, this feature only works reliably when the default DB comparator is used.

-      See the :py:class:`Iterator` API for more information.
+      See the :py:class:`Iterator` API for more information about iterators.

       :param bool reverse: whether the iterator should iterate in reverse order
       :param bytes start: the start key (inclusive) of the iterator range